A Maze of Time

 “There are choices each time, but the choices are different.”

-“Why do I have to carry Botzar’s burden?”
-I ask her.
+“Why do I carry Botzar’s burden?”

-“I have to tame a weapon that killed millions, and walk in his shape.”
+“I have to walk in his shape, and tame a weapon that killed millions.”

-“Learn all you can about him, and his mistakes, and find your own way to help us.”
+“Learn all you can about him and his mistakes, and find your own way to help us.”

 We end the mind touch.